 We offer a free of charge repair, subject to Ts & Cs, whether the leak is internal or external to your property.
 Our contractor, SES Home Services, will locate and fix the leak and if we are unable to repair the leak we will offer you free and independent advice on what to do next.
 You can read more detail about the scheme via the factsheet below.

-If you are concerned your underground pipework, internal pipework or appliances such as taps, showers or toilets may be leaking, please contact our Customer Services team by emailing email@example.com or by phoning 01737 785859.
+If you are concerned your underground pipework, internal pipework or appliances such as taps, showers or toilets may be leaking, please contact our Customer Services team by emailing email@example.com or by phoning 01737 772000 option 2.
 We will send a member of our team to investigate.
 If there is a leak, you will be given details of how to get it fixed.
 If we are able to offer a repair under the above scheme, provided there are no exceptional circumstances the repair will normally be completed within five working days.